DRY JANUARY? BETTER NOT

 Tackling abuse through actions of moderate consumer education has been at the heart of the policy of historically wine producing countries such as Italy, France and Spain.
 These are the countries where average per capita consumption has fallen most in the last 50 years.
 In Italy it is now 35 liters per year and seems to have stabilized after a real collapse when occasional consumers have replaced the usual ones.

 WINE IN MODERATION -L’ART DE VIVRE

 Relying on news on the salutary effects of moderate consumption of wine, governments have worked to convince the adult population to drink little but well focusing on the cultural aspects of grape nectar, its role as a complement to good food and a healthy and socialized lifestyle.
-In fact the communication campaigns explained the project with the title“wine in modartion– Art de vivre”
+In fact the communication campaigns explained the project with the title “wine in moderation– Art de vivre”.

 DRY JANUARY IN UK AND PERHAPS IN FRANCE

-I hope that the Italian Government will not do anything of the kind because the“pro vino” in Palazzo Madama and Monteecitorio is so transversal and strong that it frightens any minister.
+I hope that the Italian Government will never do anything of the kind because the “pro vino” in Palazzo Madama and Monteecitorio is so transversal and strong that it frightens any minister.